openlilylib/oll-core/py/VBCL.md

 # VBCL - The Very Basic Configuration Language

 VBCL has been created to use as a configuration file language with a high degree of simplicity.
 It supports name value pairs at the same time as supporting list and long text description types.
 By providing the ability to specify types, VBCL is a step above INI files and other simple configuration file formats.
-But VBCL is not intended to be as sophisticated as JSON or YAML.
+But VBCL is not intended to be as sophisticated as JSON or YAML or even TOML.
 The reason for creating yet another configuration file format is to have something that can be very easily parsed with Scheme as provided by Guile 1.8, for lilypond, and equally simply parsed with Python 3, for Frescobaldi, for example.
 This file format can be trivially parsed with simple regular expression parsers where more advanced parsing machinery is lacking (in Guile 1.8 in particular).

 ### Format